fluent/fluentd-docs-gitbook/plugins/filter/record_transformer.md

     `record["total"]=100` and `record["count"]=10`.
 -   `tag` refers to the whole tag.
 -   `time` refers to stringified event time.
--   `hostname` refers to machine's hostname.
-The actual value is result of [`Socket.gethostname`](https://docs.ruby-lang.org/en/trunk/Socket.html#method-c-gethostname).
+-   `hostname` refers to the machine's hostname.
+The actual value is the result of [`Socket.gethostname`](https://docs.ruby-lang.org/en/trunk/Socket.html#method-c-gethostname).

 You can also access to a certain portion of a tag using the following notations: